 Manzanilla Gabriela Oro - En Rama - 8 Years Old

-One of the very few single-vineyard Manzanilla en Rama wines.
+One of the very few single-vineyard Manzanilla En Rama wines in existence.

-Manzanilla Gabriela Oro En Rama, is particularly special in that the Palomino Fino grapes come from a single vineyard, Las Cañas, in the Pago Balbaina Alta, amongst the three best Albariza Terroirs.
+Manzanilla Gabriela Oro En Rama, is particularly special in that the Palomino Fino grapes come from a single vineyard, Las Cañas, in the Pago Balbaina Alta, known to be amongst the three best Albariza Terroirs.

 Aged for over eight years in a ten-tiered solera system (10 criaderas) at the old Bodega San Pedro, built in 1798, in the Barrio Bajo of Sanlucar, right beside the Guadalquivir river estuary.
 This bodega is the most exposed to the favourable "poniente" (westerly Atlantic winds).

-Attractive and complex, brings very fresh sensations with hints of olive and esparto and some cider notes.
-Very balanced acidity with some umami and briny textures, with a clean but slightly bitter start, then mellowing towards a long, dry, satisfying finish.
+Enchanting and complex, very fresh, with hints of olive and esparto grass and some cider notes.
+Very balanced acidity with some umami and briny flavours, starts of clean and slightly bitter but quickly mellows off towards a long, dry, satisfying finish.

 An amazing wine to enjoy and impress.